IngvarOlsen/php-login-secured/README.md

 # php-login

-This is a very a small application presenting an extremely-simple-and-almost-unrealistic login system written in PHP, which has been deliberately made vulnerable.
+This is a fork from a very small application presenting an extremely-simple-and-almost-unrealistic login system written in PHP, which has been deliberately made vulnerable, but now have been updated except for new the docker enviroment.

+Manual code review, and automated tests were done with Snyk, aswell as penetration tests

 ## Starting up the application